Setup Kubernetes 1.14 Cluster on CentOS 7.6

 EOF'

-Apply changes by execute below command.
+Apply changes by execute the below command.

 sudo sysctl --system